Azure/secrets-store-csi-driver-provider-azure/README.md

 ### Using the Azure Key Vault Provider

+#### Create a new Azure Key Vault resource or use an existing one

+In addition to a Kubernetes cluster, you will need an Azure Key Vault resource with secret content to access.
+Follow [this quickstart tutorial](https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal) to deploy an Azure Key Vault and add an example secret to it.

+Review the settings you desire for your Key Vault, such as what resources (Azure VMs, Azure Resource Manager, etc.) and what kind of network endpoints can access secrets in it.

+Take note of the following properties for use in the next section:

+1. Name of secret object in Key Vault
+1. Secret content type (secret, key, cert)
+1. Name of Key Vault resource
+1. Resource group the Key Vault resides within
+1. Azure Subscription ID the Key Vault was provisioned with
+1. Azure Tenant ID the Subscription ID belongs to

 #### Create secretproviderclasses

 Create a `secretproviderclasses` resource to provide provider-specific parameters for the Secrets Store CSI driver.
+In this example, use an existing Azure Key Vault or the Azure Key Vault resource created previously.

 1. Update [this sample deployment](examples/v1alpha1_secretproviderclass.yaml) to create a `secretproviderclasses` resource to provide Azure-specific parameters for the Secrets Store CSI driver.